RetroCharting

 Is Crackout Rare?

-Released in 1991 for NES, Crackout is a action & adventure title from Konami that represents an interesting piece for any collector.
+Released in 1991 for Nintendo NES Console, Crackout is a action & adventure title from Konami that represents an interesting piece for any collector.

 The price stability makes this a reliable choice for collectors.
-The consistent demand for Konami's classic titles, combined with the appeal of the action & adventure genre, makes it a solid addition to any NES collection.
+The consistent demand for Konami's classic titles, combined with the appeal of the action & adventure genre, makes it a solid addition to any Nintendo NES Console collection.
+Both NTSC and PAL versions are tracked on this page, allowing you to compare regional pricing and find the best deal for your collection.

 Description